-Pancreatic cancer occurs when cells in your pancreas grow uncontrollably.
-It’s not clear why this happens.
+Pancreatic cancer occurs when cells in the pancreas grow uncontrollably.
+It is not clear why this happens.
 When enough of the cells grow out of control, they form a tumour.
 Most pancreatic cancers begin in the ducts of the pancreas.
-This is called pancreatic adenocarcinoma or pancreatic exocrine cancer.

 Pancreatic cancer risk factors

-- you are over the age of 65 you are overweight
+- you are over the age of 60

 - you have chronic inflammation of the pancreas (pancreatitis)